What Is Post-Quantum Encryption and Why It Matters Now

 But quantum computers don't play by those rules.
 They solve these problems differently.
 Faster.
 Effortlessly.

 A 2019 NIST estimate suggested a capable quantum computer could break RSA-2048 in under 8 hours.
-Since then, progress has accelerated.
+Since then, progress has accelerated dramatically.

 Your files are protected by a lock that will stop working the day someone builds the right key.